Storing Codable types in SwiftUI AppStorage

 }

-One important thing to keep in mind, is that JSON coding may affect values.
-For instance, JSON encoding a dynamic Color
+An important thing to keep in mind is that JSON encoding dynamic values like Color

-to raw data will remove light & dark mode support.
+to raw data may change the value.
+In the color case, storing the value will remove light & dark mode support.

 Conclusion

-SwiftUI is becoming more capable every year, but we still have to write custom code for some things, such as making Codable
+SwiftUI is becoming more capable every year, but we still have to do custom work for some things, such as making Codable

 work with SwiftUI’s persistency stores.

-protocol in this post makes it possible to persist codable types with AppStorage
+type in this post makes it possible to use any codable type with AppStorage

 and SceneStorage